 - Thousands of features are ready for use.
 To have better visibility on the net, you will easily find several features related to WordPress.
 These features are available as extensions.
 Indeed, it is relatively easy to install extensions on WordPress.
 Moreover, some of them are free.

 - You can convert your WordPress website to e-commerce at any time.
-If one morning you are tempted to sell online, nothing prevents you from doing it with WordPress.
-Indeed, the WordPress WooCommerce extension gives you the possibility to convert your site into a store in a few minutes.
+So if you are tempted to sell online one morning, nothing prevents you from doing it with WordPress.
+Indeed, the WordPress WooCommerce extension allows you to convert your site into a store in a few minutes.
 You can install the extension and use shortcodes to display the products on your pages.

-- You can use WordPress to achieve several types of solutions.
+- You can use WordPress to achieve various types of solutions.
 WordPress is very flexible.
 For instance, you can use it to develop websites, intranets, business applications or even mobile applications.

 - WordPress is effortless to use for dynamic web design.
 For example, you can automate certain activities on your site using personalized codes.